-€ million 2021 2020

-€ million 2021 2020
+€ million 2022 2021

-Financial statement audit services 2 1
+Financial statement audit services 2 2

 Other attestation services 0 0

 Tax consulting services

 Other services 0 0

 Total 2 2

-The fee paid to the auditor for audit services in the year under review was mostly attributable to the audit of the consolidated financial statements of Volkswagen Bank GmbH and of the annual financial statements of German Group companies, as well as to reviews of the interim financial statements of German Group companies.
-Other attestation services related primarily to other mandatory audits.
-The other services performed by the auditor in the reporting period mainly consisted of topics relating to change management.
+The fee paid to the auditor for audit services in the year under review was mostly attributable to the audit of the consolidated financial statements of Volkswagen Bank GmbH and of the annual financial statements of German Group companies, as well as to reviews of the reporting packages of German Group companies.
+Other attestation services related to the issue of a letter of comfort and the analysis of a notification.